aishaabdisamad/Portfolio-/README.md

 **Summary:** This individual university assignment involved building five Python programs to apply core programming concepts in a business context.
 Tasks included calculating compound interest, generating employee paychecks with overtime and tax, converting CAD to USD using real-world exchange rates, and visualizing store sales with asterisks in a bar chart format.
 I followed structured design, used functions, and documented my work through screenshots and code explanations in a Word report.
 **Skills:** Python, Functions, Loops, User Input, Compound Interest Calculation, Currency Conversion, Microsoft Word, Visual Studio Code.

+## Thank You For Stopping by!

+If you would like to see more details about the porjects please press the embedded links above or feel free to contact me 😄